Members of Congress on TikTok defend app's reach to voters

 “I was just saying if we’re having a discussion about TikTok then I think we ought to at least reduce the pull factor by elected officials who can simply come off of it,” Tillis said this week, when asked about his statement.
 “I don’t have a TikTok account.
 So that was an easy separation for me.”

-Loud warnings about TikTok have also been coming from the Biden administration.
+Loud warnings about TikTok have also been coming from President Joe Biden's administration.
 Secretary of State Antony Blinken and FBI Director Christopher Wray have told Congress in recent weeks that TikTok is a national security threat.
-Blinken told lawmakers the threat “should be ended one way or another."
+Blinken told lawmakers the threat "should be ended one way or another."

 But some members are unconvinced.

 “It’s like turning your cell phone off on an airplane.
 You’re supposed to do.
-And if it was super dangerous, I don’t think we will be allowed to have the phone on the plane,” Rep. Greg Landsman, D-Ohio, said Wednesday, “So if it was super dangerous for members of Congress to have this app on their phone, you have to imagine the administration or our government would say absolutely not, you can’t have it on a government phone.”
+And if it was super dangerous, I don’t think we will be allowed to have the phone on the plane,” Rep. Greg Landsman, D-Ohio, said Wednesday, “So if it was super dangerous for members of Congress to have this app on their phone, you have to imagine the administration or our government would say absolutely not."

+He added, "You can’t have it on a government phone, and that's good.”

 Concerns about what kind of content Americans encounter online, or how their data is collected by technology companies, also aren’t new.
 Congress has been wanting to curtail the amount of data tech companies collect on consumers through a national privacy law, but those efforts have stalled repeatedly over the years.